domvmd/technical-analysis/README.md

 2. create a .env file and add into it you OPEN_API_KEY for DEEPSEEK I used Deepseek for my AI client.
 3. streamlit run app.py

+DISCLAIMER: The results of this app is not reliable.
+Therefore, not an investment advice!